tetherto/wdk-wallet-btc/README.md

   - Keep backups in secure, offline locations

 - **Private Key Management**:
-  - The package handles private keys internally with memory safety features
+  - The package handles private keys internally with memory safety features using `sodium_memzero`
   - Keys are never stored on disk
-  - Keys are cleared from memory when `dispose()` is called
+  - Keys are securely cleared from memory when `dispose()` is called
+  - Private keys are wiped during cryptographic operations for additional security

 - **Network Security**:
-  - Use trusted Electrum servers
-  - Consider running your own Electrum server for production
+  - Use trusted Electrum servers or run your own for production
-  - Verify SSL certificates when using SSL connections
+  - Default connection uses TCP (not SSL) - configure SSL separately if needed
-  - Be aware of potential network analysis risks
+  - Be aware of potential network analysis risks when using public servers
+  - Consider using `fulcrum.frznode.com` or similar alternatives for better performance

 - **Transaction Validation**:
-  - Always verify recipient addresses
+  - Always verify recipient addresses before sending
   - Double-check transaction amounts and fees
-  - Wait for appropriate confirmation count based on amount
+  - Wait for appropriate confirmation count based on transaction value
-  - Understand the implications of RBF (Replace-By-Fee)
+  - All transactions use Native SegWit format for optimal fee efficiency

 - **UTXO Management**:
-  - Properly handle change outputs
-  - Consider coin selection strategies
-  - Be aware of dust limits
+  - UTXO selection and change handling is managed automatically by the wallet
+  - Dust limit is enforced (546 satoshis minimum)
+  - No public API for manual UTXO selection or consolidation
-  - Understand the privacy implications of UTXO consolidation
+  - Privacy implications of UTXO usage are handled internally

 - **Fee Management**:
+  - Fee rates are fetched from mempool.space API automatically
-  - Set appropriate fee rates based on urgency
+  - Set appropriate priority using `normal` or `fast` fee rates
+  - No manual RBF (Replace-By-Fee) support - transactions are final once broadcast
-  - Monitor mempool for fee estimation
+  - Fee estimation includes automatic UTXO selection
-  - Consider using RBF for fee bumping
-  - Account for varying transaction sizes based on input count

-- **Address Type Safety**:
+- **Address Format**:
+  - Only Native SegWit (bech32) addresses are supported
+  - All addresses start with 'bc1' (mainnet) or 'tb1' (testnet)
-  - Use appropriate address types for compatibility
+  - Uses BIP-84 derivation paths for optimal compatibility
-  - Verify address format matches expected network
-  - Understand the trade-offs between address types
-  - Consider SegWit for lower fees and better scaling
+  - Lower fees compared to legacy address formats

+- **Memory Management**:
+  - Always call `dispose()` on accounts and wallets when finished
+  - Automatic memory cleanup during key derivation operations
+  - Electrum connections are properly closed on disposal

 ## 🛠️ Development